The influence of one's name on their development and status

-We don't choose the names we carry, but they have an immense and often hidden effect on our lives.
-Your name can either help or hinder you professionally and has an undoubtable influence on your life.
-Though we don't choose them, our names are badges bearing information about our class, education level, and ethnic origin - or at least those of our parents.
-Scientific studies have shown that the world makes different assumptions about a boy named Tyrone than it does about one named Philip, and while those assumptions are often wrong, they can have a considerable influence on the course of a life.
+We usually don't choose the names we carry, but they have an immense and often hidden effect on our lives.
+Your name can either help or hinder you and can greatly influence your personal and professional life.
+Our names are badges bearing information about our class, education level, and ethnic origin - or at least those of our parents.
+Studies have shown that people make different assumptions about a boy named Tyrone than it does about one named Philip, and while those assumptions are often wrong, they can have a considerable influence on the course of a life.
 A name can even exert unconscious influence over a person's own choices.
-Some scientific researchers contend that there are disproportionately large numbers of dentists named Dennis and lawyers named Lauren, and that it's not purely an accident that Dr. Douglas Hart chose cardiology or that the Greathouse family of West Virginia runs a real-estate firm.
-The Romans had the expression nomen est omen, or "name is destiny."
+Some researchers contend that there are disproportionately large numbers of dentists named Dennis and lawyers named Lauren, and that it's not purely an accident that Dr. Douglas Hart chose cardiology or that the Greathouse family of West Virginia runs a real-estate firm.
+The Romans had the expression nomen est omen, or name is destiny.

 Names influence perceptions